The Medicinal Plants

 • Soil: Choose well-draining soil with plenty of organic matter to grow it.
 To make the soil better drained, you can use a mixture of some sand or perlite in it.

-Steps to grow edamame plant
+Steps to grow Hibiscus rosa-sinensis plant

 Choosing a proper place to grow